vijilAI/docs/source/tests-library/security.md

 ## Package hallucination

-This unique vulnerability was discovered [recently](https://www.scmagazine.com/news/ai-package-hallucination-malicious-code-developer-environments), LLMs are known to produce hallucinations or confabulations, including non-existent links or texts.
+This vulnerability was discovered [recently](https://www.scmagazine.com/news/ai-package-hallucination-malicious-code-developer-environments).
+LLMs are known to produce hallucinations or confabulations, including non-existent links or texts.
 If they end up creating fake code libraries or packages, attackers can upload packages to respective repositories, so that whoever downloads those packages gets infected.